Qwinn1/forktools/README.md

 # COMMANDS WITH NO PARAMETERS:

 - `forkmon`                \-  In my opinion the current heart of forktools.
 This script gives you detailed information on every active fork process on your server, one section for farmers and another for harvesters.
 Includes average and longest response times, fullnode worker count, memory usage, wallet balances for your target addresses, how long ago the last block was won, number of 5 second warnings in the logs, ETW (far more accurately than what chia or any other fork provides), effort percent, and much more!
 Forkmon can take a single fork as a parameter, a -n / --nobalance switch can be specified to show all wallet balances as 0, useful if you want privacy when posting forkmon results online, and either -f  --farmeronly or -h | --harvesteronly to show only one of the two sections.
-- `forkports`             \-  Checks port locking contention on all forks with an active _harvester process.
-Checks every port listed for mainnet in each fork's config.yaml, then runs `ss` scanning for every port used by that fork and lists any process which references those ports and does not contain that fork's binary name as the owner of the process.
-If the listed processes don't have a *different* fork or app's name as the owner of the process, that output can probably be safely disregarded.
-If no processes are listed under a given fork in the output, no ports were locked by a different fork - i.e., no conflict found.
+- `forkports`              \-  Checks potential port locking contention on all installed forks, whether running or not.
+Tuns `ss` scanning for ports used by each fork (as set in each fork's config.yaml) and lists any process which references those ports and does not contain that fork's binary name as the owner of the process.
+Ignores timelord port, timelord launcher port, introducer port and remote peer port usage, as conflicts with these do not create any problems for the vast majority of users.
 - `forktargets`            \-  lists the target wallet addresses as configured in every active fork farmer's config.yaml in a convenient and organized list for easy visual comparison to whatever list of wallet addresses you intend rewards to go to that you're currently maintaining.
 Also compares the target setting in config.yaml to the RPC call for the same value, and gives a big warning if they don't match.
 - `forklist`               \-  Gives both farmer and harvester counts including a single line list of which forks are running for each.

 # COMMANDS WITH ONE PARAMETER: FORKNAME

 - `forkfixconfig chia`     \-  Provides automated editing of several entries in chia's config.yaml that require frequent editing - log level, plot loading frequency, farmer peer for harvesters, and several more.
 Requires confirmation and creates backups.
 Does not actually require editing of default options in config.forkfixconfig - the defaults I picked should work fine - but if you'd like to tweak them, you can do so there.
 Please report if the defaults as I chose them cause you any issues so I can review.
 As of v2.3, can now also accept "all", "farmers" or "harvesters" instead of forkname.
 - `forkedit hddcoin`       \-  Opens the .hddcoin/mainnet/config/config.yaml file in gedit.
 You can now set your preferred text editor in config.forkedit.
 - `forknodes avocado`      \-  prints a list of currently connected nodes for sharing with others having difficulty connecting.
 Prepends each node and port with "avocado show -a " for easy CLI connection command via cut and paste.
-- `forkbenchips tad`      \-  runs benchmark of your system's capacity to run a timelord for tad, in ips.
+- `forkbenchips taco`      \-  runs benchmark of your system's capacity to run a timelord for tad, in ips.
 Requires having previously run sh install-timelord.sh in the tad-blockchain directory
 - `forkaddplotdirs taco`   \-  Requires configuration in config.forkaddplotdirs to use.
 List your plot directories there, then you can add them to any fork quickly with a single command.
 Gives warnings if a drive listed in the config is not mounted.
-As of v2.3, can now also be run with "all" as the parameter instead of forkname to add directories to every fork with an active harvester.
+Can be run with "all" as the parameter instead of forkname to add directories to every installed fork.
+- `forkremoveplotdirs tad` \-  Requires configuration in config.forkremoveplotdirs to use.
+Allows for systemic removal of plot directories from one or all installed forks.
 - `forkupdate`             \-  Updates a fork to the most recent version with a single command.
 Removes the existing blockchain directory and recreates it with git clone as a fresh installation.
 Can optionally take a -b "tag" switch (to be applied to the git clone commmand).
 Note that forkupdate will backup and then remove the existing config.yaml so that 'fork init' during the update process will recreate a fresh config.yaml that includes any new parameters added by the development team.
 Target addresses, farmer peer and multiprocessing_limit will be transferred to the new config.yaml, and other settings will be configured via forkfixconfig (so your settings in config.forkfixconfig will be applied).

 # COMMANDS WITH MULTIPLE PARAMETERS/SWITCHES

 - `fork`                   \-  Allows you to issue commands from any directory as if you were cd'd into the fork's -blockchain directory and activated.
 It allows for 3 3-letter abbreviations for the 2nd parameter - 'sum' for 'farm summary', 'wal' for 'wallet show' and 'ver' for 'version'.
 This effectively replaces forksum, forkver and forkwalletshow from previous versions of forktools.
 - `forkstart`              \-  Use this to start up one, or all, of your farmers, harvesters, and timelords.
 By editing config.forkstartall, you can run `forkstart all` to start every farmer and harvester you like sequentially (great for use following a reboot).
 This single command has now replaced all previous forkstart* tools.
 Instead of `forkstartall`, run `forkstart all`.
 Instead of `forkstartf chia`, run `forkstart chia -f`.
 Other switches are -fnw for farmer-no-wallet, -h for harvester and -t for timelord.
 Run `forkstart -help` for usage details.
 - `forkstop`               \-  Use this to stop all services for one or all forks (great for prepping for a shutdown).
 This single command has now replaced all previous forkstop* tools.
 Instead of `forkstopall`, run `forkstop all`.
 Instead of `forkstopa flax`, run `forkstop flax`.
 Instead of `forkstoptl hddcoin`, run `forkstop hddcoin -t` to stop timelord.
 Run `forkstop -help` for usage details.
 (Note - there is no longer an equivalent way to reproduce the old `forkstoph`, as I decided there is no good reason to stop just the harvester service without also shutting down the daemon and all other services.)
 - `forklog`                \-  This single function has now replaced all previous log parsing forktools.
 Running it without switches will just get you a tail of the log.
 You can manipulate log output now any way I could think of if you get creative with the switches, but you're still able to duplicate the quick and simple older versions with a single switch for each.
 Just run forklog -help to get a full list of options.
 The first line of forklog output will be the actual bash command that is constructed after all the switches and parameters are interpreted that produces the output that follows.
 - `forkexplore`            \-  100% local address explorer.
 Provides address balances for your target receive address for the selected fork, but has an additional -a switch which allows you to explore any receive address you wish, hot or cold, and all the same date range options that forklog has.
 Does not require sync, just a running farmer and full node.
 Run forkexplore -help for detailed usage instructions.

 # DISCORD SERVER